-This Plan was developed by the Committee after conferring with the town's Master Plan, soliciting feedback from Town boards and during public meetings held by the Committee.
-This Plan was discussed and approved at a public hearing on September 8, 2020.
-Annually hereafter, the Plan will be reviewed and discussed at a public hearing and amended if necessary.
+This Plan is reviewed and revised annually.
+It is developed by the Committee after conferring with the town's Master Plan, soliciting feedback from Town boards and during public meetings held by the Committee.
+This Plan was discussed, revised and approved at a public hearing on September 5, 2023.